albop/tie_archive/session_5/index.md

 - Most Central Banks (80%) are investigating the feasibility of emitting their own Digital Currency (CBDC)
   - sometimes based on a distributed ledger (blockchain)
-  - but mostly without (central certificaiton authority)
+  - but mostly without (CB becomes central certificate provider)
 - Main reasons:
   - it would replace crypto-currencies and reduce their systemic risk
   - it would reduce the number of fraudulent operations and increase tax revenues
   - it would ease the implementation of monetary policies more efficient
 - Major unkonwn:
-  - it is not clear what form it would take: token, account, who would have access
+  - it is not clear what form it would take: token, account
+  - who would have access
   - the impact of CBDC's on the economy/financial market is still unknown

 ----